 Figure 5: QFD table of our project.

 Once the priorities of the design are decided, one solution needs to be selected from several design choices using Pugh’s concept selection method.
-This will be illustrated bythe design of the Medication Dispenser.
+This will be illustrated by the design of the Medication Dispenser.

 5.1 Medicine Dispenser